 Future Budgeting & Ready to Assign

-If Ready to Assign is negative in a future month, you'll see an alert in the Assigned in the Future section of the right sidebar, so that you know to un-assign money in your future month ASAP!
+If Ready to Assign is negative in a future month, you'll see a red alert in the Assigned in the Future section of the right sidebar.
+This lets you know to un-assign money in your future month ASAP!